yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_GettingStarted.html.md

 4. To support browser-based authentication read [here](#browser-based-authentication).

-5. Make sure you have these 3 Frameworks linked to your XCode project: **Security, libsqlite3.0.dylib, StoreKit**.
+5. Make sure you have the following frameworks linked to your XCode project: **Security, libsqlite3.0.dylib**.

 6. Go to **Build Settings->Library Search Paths**, set the library search paths to `extensions/cocos2dx-profile/build/ios` with the `recursive` option.